sungjae-cho/Medical-Neuroscience-Duke/README.md

 4. Video: Circuitry of the Basal Ganglia, part 3
 5. Video: Function of Basal Ganglia Circuitry
 6. Video: Basal Ganglia Function In Normal and Abnormal Movement
+7. Graded: Modulation of Movement by the Basal Ganglia

+## Module 12-2) Modulation of Movement by the Cerebellum

-7. Reading: Learning Objectives / Recommended Readings
+1. Reading: Learning Objectives / Recommended Readings
-8. Video: Overview of the Cerebellum, part 1
+2. Video: Overview of the Cerebellum, part 1
-9. Video: Overview of the Cerebellum, part 2
+3. Video: Overview of the Cerebellum, part 2
-10. Video: Cerebellar Circuits, part 1
+4. Video: Cerebellar Circuits, part 1
-11. Video: Cerebellar Circuits, part 2
+5. Video: Cerebellar Circuits, part 2
-12. Video: Cerebellar Circuits, part 3
+6. Video: Cerebellar Circuits, part 3
-13. Video: Cerebellar Function In Normal and Abnormal Movement
+7. Video: Cerebellar Function In Normal and Abnormal Movement
-14. Discussion Prompt: Lets' Discuss: Is Bigger Better?
+8. Discussion Prompt: Lets' Discuss: Is Bigger Better?
+9. Graded: Modulation of Movement by the Cerebellum
-15. Discussion Prompt: Clinical Case Studies: NeuroLogical Case No. 3 (University of Utah) - Woman with Unsteadiness
+10. Discussion Prompt: Clinical Case Studies: NeuroLogical Case No. 3 (University of Utah) - Woman with Unsteadiness
-16. Graded: Modulation of Movement by the Basal Ganglia
-17. Graded: Modulation of Movement by the Cerebellum

-## Week 9-2) Movement and Motor Control: Visceral Motor Control
+## Module 13) Movement and Motor Control: Visceral Motor Control

 1. Reading: Learning Objectives / Recommended Readings
 2. Video: Functional and Anatomical Divisions of the Visceral Motor System, part 1